XamierFerran/obsidian-main/README.md

 This repository serves the purpose of versioning and backing up my personal ObsidianMD vault.
 It will potentially also host a public portfolio one day using Obsidian.
 But that will be coming sometime in the future.
+If you are currently seeing this, you shouldn't be.